-22. Registration
+23. Registration

-The IPFW Schedule of Classes is published for each semester and is widely distributed on campus and published at the Oasis web site, www.my.ipfw.edu.
-The printed Schedule of Classes provides detailed current information about:
+The IPFW Schedule of Classes is published each semester and the summer sessions and is widely distributed on campus and published online at my.ipfw.edu.
+The Web site provides detailed current information about

-- course offerings
+- Course offerings

-- registration days and times
+- Registration days and times

-- · fees and refunds
+- Fees and refunds

-- the semester/session calendar
+- Semester/session calendar

-- important deadlines
+- Important deadlines

-- final-examination schedules
+- Final exam schedules

-- general policies and procedures
+- General policies and procedures